Body Program: Unlock your healthiest body yet. Start now

 What to expect with Mounjaro

-If you and your healthcare provider have decided Mounjaro is right for you, you can expect to see some modest weight loss pretty quickly—within a month or so, with more results over time.
+If your healthcare provider decides that Mounjaro is right for you, you can expect to see some modest weight loss pretty quickly—within a month or so, with more results over time.
 After being on the drug for a year or more, you may see 15–20% weight loss from your starting weight, though results can vary from person to person and depend on what dosage you’re taking.

 Side effects tend to be the worst at the start of any new medication regimen, as your body is getting used to the new drug.
 So, don’t fret if you have pretty uncomfortable side effects right when you start taking Mounjaro—you may just need to give it some more time.